If you’re hungry for adventure and LOVE a good hike, then you must make climbing Mount Kinabalu an essential part of your Malaysia trip.

 - Waterproof Jacket (Him/Her) – The weather can be unpredictable in Kinabalu park, especially at high altitudes.
 You don’t want to be caught out if it rains!

 - Change of Clothes – Once you reach the rest stop at Panalaban base camp, you can take a freezing cold shower and change into some clean clothes that are more comfortable to sleep in.

 - Toiletries – When you get to the rest stop, you can take a shower, but soap is not provided.
 Make sure you pack the basic essentials such as shower gel, a toothbrush, toothpaste, and a towel!

 - Wet Wipes – If you are like the majority of the human population and hate taking a freezing cold shower, we recommend you to bring some wet wipes.
 Though they aren’t the most effective, it should do the job if you are only staying for a night.

 Mount Kinabalu Via Ferrata

-Adrenaline junkies who would like to add more spice onto their Mt.
-Kinabalu hike can participate in the Via Ferrata, a protected climbing route consisted of a series of rungs, cables, rails, and ladders all fixed onto the rock surface.
+Adrenaline junkies who would like to add more spice to their Mt.
+Kinabalu hike can participate in the Via Ferrata, a protected climbing route consisting of a series of rungs, cables, rails, and ladders all fixed onto the rock surface.

 This means you must be physically capable of hiking to the base camp before 3 PM.
 We arrived just at 3 PM though we had a late start and there was a lot of congestion on the way up.